PhoenixC2/.github/profile/README.md

 # PhoenixC2
 <img src="../phoenixc2.png" />

-This is the offical organization account of [Scream2k](https://github.com/screamz2k/)'s PhoenixC2 Framework.
+This is the offical organization account of [Luca Hennemann](https://github.com/lucahennemann/)'s PhoenixC2 Framework.

 ## Disclaimer
 The author and its affiliates do not endorse or condone any illegal or malicious activity conducted with this framework.
 Users of this framework are solely responsible for ensuring that their use of this framework is in compliance with all applicable laws and regulations.